scoulomb/myk8s/service_deep_dive.md

 ## Implementation details

-From the doc traefic is watching endpoints and ingress resources As seen here: https://docs.traefik.io/v1.7/user-guide/kubernetes/
+From the doc Traefik controller is watching endpoints and ingress resources As seen here: https://docs.traefik.io/v1.7/user-guide/kubernetes/
 > Traefik will now look for cheddar service endpoints (ports on healthy pods) in both the cheese and the default namespace.
 Deploying cheddar into the cheese namespace and afterwards shutting down cheddar in the default namespace is enough to migrate the traffic.